glc-biorad/BRADx-API/README.md

 - python3.8
 ### Installation
 1. Clone the repo
+2. Open the command prompt in the project directory (BRADx-API/BRADx-API) and run python -m pip install -r requirements.txt
-2. Open the solution in Visual Studio and build the project
+3. Open the solution in Visual Studio and build the project

 ## Usage